lewweiming/lewweiming/README.md

 👋 Hi, I’m Kevin Lew

+Aspires to be a technical rebreather diver, underwater videographer and documentary maker.

 👨‍💻 Developer in the Travel / Tech / Technical Diving Industry

 🌈 Global Changemaker (Aren't we all 😊)